 The site dealt in products mostly manufactured in Ghana like baskets, carvings, jewellery, kente cloth and collectibles.
 They received lots of international coverage, especially due to the unique and unusual coffins they displayed and sold from their website.

-Whilst it’s easy to set up an ecommerce website in just about 24 hours today, everything 20 years ago was much more difficult and much more expensive.
+Whilst it’s easy to set up an ecommerce website in Ghana today in less than 24 hours, everything 20 years ago was much more difficult and much more expensive.
 Actinic Software Ltd. (acquired by Oxatis S.A) provided the ecommerce software for eShopAfrica.com as at 2005.

 They accepted Visa and MasterCard payments via WorldPay and PayPal.
 Because Africa was and still is considered a high risk location, they had to pay higher transaction charges to accept card payments.
 Deliveries were done in partnership with DHL.